Project management is people management

 How do you make better choices about how you spend your time?
 Through self-reflection!

-For a recap, the idea is that you identify the 5-8 things in your life that are truly important to you.
+There are lots of ways to do a daily reflection practice.
+One of them is to identify the 5-8 things in your life that are truly important to you.
 At the end of each day, you reflect back on whether or not you put time or energy into any of those items.
 It isn’t expected that you will do all of the things every day, but after doing this for a while, it is easy to see patterns in the areas you put a lot of energy into and the areas that you aren’t, but need to.

 The purpose of the exercise is to have some clarity around the answers to these questions: